blobventureinc/Blob-Defense-2D/README.md

 Florian Taute<br>
 <br>
 <br>
 This project isnt actively developed anymore.
-There is no license.
 This may remain as an interesting Example Project for others starting to get into Unity Development.
 Feel free to use whatever you like.